gardener/landscaper/docs/usage/Blueprints.md

 ### Installation Templates
 Installation Templates are used to include subinstallation in a blueprint.
 As the name suggest, they are templates for installation which means that the landscaper will create installation based on these templates.

 These subinstallations have a context that is defined by the parent installation.
 Context means that subinstallations can only import data that is also imported by the parent or exported by other subinstallations with the same parent.

-Installation templates offer the same configuration as real installation expect that blueprints have to be defined in the component descriptor of the blueprint (either as resource or by a component reference).
+Installation templates offer the same configuration as real installation except that blueprints have to be defined in the component descriptor of the blueprint (either as resource or by a component reference).
 Inline blueprints are also possible.

-Subinstallations can also be defined in a separate file.
+Subinstallations can also be defined in a separate file or templated via executor (templated executors are defined in a separate field `.subinstallationExecutions`).
- That file is expected to contain a InstallationTemplate.
+If defined by file it is expected that that file contains one InstallationTemplate.

+All possible options to define a subinstallation can be used in parallel and are summed up.

 ```yaml
 - apiVersion: landscaper.gardener.cloud/v1alpha1